This information is not current and is being provided for reference purposes only

 Connecticut Income Tax Information For Military Personnel and Veterans

-This Informational Publication has been modified and superseded by IP 99(32)
+This publication has been superseded by IP 99(32)

 Purpose: This publication explains how the Connecticut income tax laws apply to members of the armed forces on active duty.
 It defines the requirements for Connecticut residency status for members of the military and their families and the taxability of the types of income they receive.
 It also explains how to file a Connecticut income tax return and special conditions that apply to certain types of service.